-The TC programme operates in four geographic regions: Africa, Asia and the Pacific, Europe and Latin America.
+The TC programme operates in four geographic regions: Africa, Asia and the Pacific, Europe and Latin America and the Caribbean.
 Within each region, it helps Member states to address their specific needs, taking into consideration existing capacities and different operational conditions.
 The programme aims to leverage the differences among Member States in the same region by facilitating cooperation between them.
 For example, the capacities of technically advanced countries can be used to address the needs of less advanced countries.

 The TC programme draws its mandate from Article II of the IAEA Statute, which states: “The Agency shall seek to accelerate and enlarge the contribution of atomic energy to peace, health and prosperity throughout the world”.
 The programme’s strategic goal is to promote tangible socioeconomic impact in IAEA Member States, by contributing in a cost-effective way to the achievement of the major sustainable development priorities of each country.